 Deleting Adobe Acrobat registry key from your computer can solve your problem.
 Now, to do so, follow these easy steps-

-3. Now, right click on that key and click on “Export“.
+4. Now, right-click on that key and click on “Export“.
 (Note that the key 11.0 may be different depending upon the acrobat version)

-4. Now, choose a suitable place to export the registry key.
+5. Now, choose a suitable place to export the registry key.
 Name the key as “backup1” and click on “Save“.
-If any thing goes wrong you can use this backup registry key.
+If anything goes wrong you can use this backup registry key.

 Fix-4 Use Smart Card or Active Key-